pyf98/Traffic-Accident-Detection/README.md

 # Traffic-Accident-Detection

-This repository contains the python scripts written by Yifan Peng for the IDL course project.
+This repository is for the course project of IDL.

+The following will be updated in a few days.

 ## Introduction